chrisseaton/rhizome/doc/ir.md

-# RubyJIT
+# RhizomeRuby

 ## Intermediate representation

-The RubyJIT intermediate representation is the data structure that we use to represent a Ruby program as we compile and optimise it.
+The Rhizome intermediate representation is the data structure that we use to represent a Ruby program as we compile and optimise it.

 Our intermediate representation is not a research innovation, but it may be